 Ferox Flow is Hepure’s most versatile ZVI product, capable of treating numerous contaminant types (CVOCs, Metals, and PCBs) in a variety of geological settings (i.e. unsaturated/saturated zone, silt, clay, and bedrock).
-The particle size is ideal for providing high reactivity and long treatment life.
+The particle size (typical average 125 microns) is ideal for providing high reactivity and long treatment life.

 Ferox Flow is a direct replacement for many dechlorination amendments providing a long term treatment solution when high contaminate concentrations may lead to formation of DCE and VC in excess of the amendments capacity.
 Ferox Flow is commonly mixed with emulsified vegetable oil and sodium lactate to make an eZVI solution, Ferox Plus.
 The long term biological dechlorination process utilizing EVO/Lactate is a proven compliment to the abiotic dechlorination of ZVI.
 Ferox Flow can also be combined with Ferox Target to provide additional reactivity and longevity for high concentrations or source area DNAPL.